d3x0r/sack.vfs/README.md

 ---

 ## Changelog
+- 1.3.0(in progress)
+    - change version, mostly to have a cleaner version point, but there are some significant changes to this, that really obsoletes everything before
 - 1.1.822(in progress)
     - Enable option to load ssl certificates for HTTPS app service.
     - JSOX decode fixes.
 Handle `'':` as not an error.  which also means `{:` is not an error and it's a zero length string.